dsfaccini/dsfaccini/README.md

 - 👋 Hi, I’m @dsfaccini
 - 👀 I’m interested in contributing to cool projects
-- 🌱 I’m currently learning Svelte(Kit) and some RUST
+- 🌱 Trying to get better at automated testing and ci
 - 💞️ I’m looking to collaborate on tools that make developer's lives easier
 - 📫 How to reach me tweet me @dasfacc